 This makes it easier for them to keep up-to-date on changes in global market conditions, as well as network with potential partners overseas.
 Moreover, extended time abroad can give investors the opportunity to explore new business opportunities and get a better understanding of the local culture, customs, and laws.

-Some visas even allow the holder to travel visa-free to neighbouring countries.
+Some visas even allow the holder to travel visa-free to neighboring countries.
 For instance, investor visas offered by European countries cover visa-free access to the Schengen Area.

 The eligibility requirements for an investor visa vary from country to country.
 However, many countries have similar criteria that must be met in order to qualify for a visa.